By Jan Fogt

 After talking to owners and captains about the best way to ask for a raise, we came away with this startling conclusion: most captains rely on their boss’s goodwill to provide cost of living and merit raises even though such raises usually are negotiated upfront in the business world.

-Considering the majority of big game captains today manage hard assets costing well over a million dollars we think being licensed sportfishing captain should be considered a professional occupation.
+Considering the majority of big game captains today manage hard assets costing well over a million dollars we think being a licensed sportfishing captain should be considered a professional occupation.
 Yet few captains and owners see the owner-crew relationship quite that way.

 Let me paint you a picture and see if it fits.